 The University of Warwick has considerable experience and expertise in this area, with the assembled team serving on several government advisory boards associated with public health.
-The team brings cutting-edge research techniques in mathematical modelling and health economics to provide a complementary second opinion on the work undertaken in this area by Public Health England (PHE).
+The team brings cutting-edge research techniques in mathematical modelling and health economics to provide a complementary second opinion on the work undertaken in this area by Public Health England (PHE) / UK Health Security Agency (UKHSA).
 Warwick has a strong international reputation for work on a range of infectious diseases and providing measured policy advice to a number of government agencies.

-Through regular meetings with the Department of Health (DH) and PHE we ensure that our programme of dynamic and health economic modelling on infectious diseases meets the needs of DH, and reports are presented in a way that is of immediate use to policy-makers.
+Through regular meetings with the Department of Health and Social Care (DHSC) and PHE/UKHSA we ensure that our programme of dynamic and health economic modelling on infectious diseases meets the needs of DHSC and JCVI, and reports are presented in a way that is of immediate use to policy-makers.
 In particular, we outline assumptions made, highlight gaps in the necessary data and define how these affect the interpretation of the results.
 Two other methods are being used to validate our conclusions: firstly, we seek to publish our findings in appropriate journals thereby opening our results to peer-review by the wider international academic community; secondly, we compare our predictions to changes in disease incidence and other health outcomes that follow changes in vaccine policy.